 They not only carved out mountains to build roads, but they also operated sawmills, landscaped gardens, erected residences, tilled agricultural lands, opened various retail businesses and established a Japanese school, which contributed greatly to Baguio’s economic boom.

 Many of these Japanese intermarried with local women from all parts of the northern highlands.
 Such was the case of two brothers from Kanagawa, who came to Baguio in search of a brighter future: Sekizo and Matsuzo Kato.

 The younger Sekizo (b.
 20 Dec.
-1886) was first to arrive to work on the Kennon Road project.
-Coming from a large family of 12, the teenager left Japan because he felt he did not stand to inherit land.
+1886) was first to arrive at work on the Kennon Road project.
+Coming from a large family of 12, the teenager left Japan because he felt he did not stand to inherit the land.
 Sekizo stayed with fellow Japanese in a sawmill in Camp 7, then found employment in Itogon.